DurhamARC/git-novice/_episodes/02-setup.md

 > If you want to save your changes and quit, press <kbd>Esc</kbd> then type `:wq` and hit <kbd>Return</kbd>.
 {: .callout}

-The four commands we just ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
+The commands we ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time: